Sean Payton: Initial retirement

-Denver Broncos
+Denver Broncos (2023–present)

 On January 31, 2023, Payton reported that he had accepted the position of head coach for the Denver Broncos, and was officially hired three days later.
 In order to release Payton from his contract with the Saints, the Broncos agreed to trade a 2023 first-round pick and a 2024 second-round pick to the Saints in exchange for Payton and a 2024 third-round pick.
 The 2023 season ended on a controversial note after two straight losses to the Detroit Lions and New England Patriots, quarterback Russell Wilson was benched in favor of Jarrett Stidham for the final two games of the season to "preserve financial flexibility".
+The team finished with an 8–9 record and missed the postseason.

 In Week 7 of the 2024 season, Payton and the Broncos played against the Saints in a Thursday Night Football game.
 After the Broncos defeated the Saints 33–10, Payton became just the eighth head coach in NFL history to defeat all 32 teams in the league.
 In Week 18, the Broncos, with Payton as the head coach, clinched their first playoff berth since the 2015 season after defeating the Kansas City Chiefs 38–0.
 It was also the team's first winning season since 2016.
 In the Wild Card Round, the Broncos lost to the Buffalo Bills 31–7.

+In his third season with the Broncos, the team won 11 straight games after starting the season 1–2 and won the division with one game to spare after the Los Angeles Chargers lost to the Houston Texans, giving Denver their first AFC West title since 2015.
+The Broncos then beat the Bills in the Divisional Round to give the Broncos their first playoff win since Super Bowl 50.
+However, the Broncos lost 10–7 in the AFC Championship Game to the New England Patriots, ending their season.

+On February 24, 2026, Payton announced that he would be handing over offensive play calling duties to offensive coordinator Davis Webb, marking the first time in Payton's career as a head coach that he would not be calling plays.
+On June 11, Payton signed a five-year contract extension with the Broncos.